 Patients will obtain approximately 60-70% of their recovery in 5-6 months.
 However, it is often 15 or even 18 months before a patient reaches their point of maximal improvement.

+- Nonunion.
 A nonunion occurs when the fusion site fails to adequately knit together.
-The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the postoperative non weight-bearing protocol call.
-The typical nonunion rate is on the order of 5% for the subtalar and the calcaneal-cuboid joint, but the non-union rate for the talonavicular joint is around 5-8%.
-If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing and in some instances will require revision surgery.
+The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the postoperative non weight-bearing protocol.
+The typical nonunion rate is on the order of 5% for the subtalar and the calcaneal-cuboid joint, but the nonunion rate for the talonavicular joint is around 5-8%.
+If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing and, in some instances, will require revision surgery.

-Pain may be associated with the screws that areused to secure the joints.
-About 10-20% of people will need to undergoremoval of the screws, usually in the subtalar joint, due to discomfort, once the bones have healed.
+- Painful Hardware.
+Pain may be associated with the screws that are used to secure the joints.
+About 10-20% of people will need to undergo removal of the screws, usually in the subtalar joint, due to discomfort, once the bones have healed.

-Prior to surgery, patients have movement that occurs below the ankle joint; however, after surgery the movement below the ankle joint dissipates and goes through the ankle joint itself, meaning more force is applied in that area.
-After 10-15 years, patients will see arthritic changes on x-ray, but patients necessarily will not be symptomatic, although it is still a possibility.
+- Arthritis of Ankle Joint.
+Prior to surgery, patients have movement that occurs below the ankle joint; however after surgery, the movement below the ankle joint dissipates and goes through the ankle joint itself, meaning more force is applied in that area.
+After 10-15 years, patients will see arthritic changes on x-ray, but patients will not necessarily be symptomatic, although it is still a possibility.